New Orleans, LA

 Getting to the Stadium:

-The Louisiana Superdome is located right downtown, but event parking presents a unique challenge.
+The Mercedes-Benz Superdome is located right downtown, but event parking presents a unique challenge.
 Your best bet is to stay parked at your hotel as the city of New Orleans is very walkable.
 The French Quarter and CBD are within walking distance to the Superdome, but if your hotel is near the airport, I might suggest getting a cab or taking a hotel shuttle.

 Bourbon Street (Tropical Isle, BBC, Razzos, Pat O's)